Vanguard Dividend Appreciation ETF Forecast to 2030

 Cumulative return to 2030: Max drawdown (historical):

-Base case suggests moderate expected growth through 2030.
-Expected return runs below S&P 500 (SPY); historical drawdowns are shallower than the benchmark.
+Base case suggests strong expected growth through 2030.
+Returns are broadly in line with S&P 500 (SPY); historical drawdowns are shallower than the benchmark.

 Investment insight

-Vanguard Dividend Appreciation ETF shows stable, defensive characteristics with medium risk.
+Vanguard Dividend Appreciation ETF shows stable, defensive characteristics with moderate historical drawdowns in these scenarios.

 • Conservative investors prioritizing capital preservation.